ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 This is the official Pytorch implementation of our paper "PointNorm: Dual Normalization is All You Need for Point Cloud Analysis"

 ## Updates
 - 2022/9/15: We have revised the paper and have updated the manuscript for arxiv.
-Here are an non-exhaust list for the changes.
+Here is a non-exhausted list of the change.
   - Change the format from CVF to IEEE style
   - Add the experiments for S3DIS semantic segmentation
   - Add Optimization Landscape Analysis
-  - Merge the figure for shape classfication and semantic segmentaion.
+  - Merge the figure for shape classification and semantic segmentation.
   - Reformat the mathematical notations and deviations.
-  - Update the instruction on Readme (DOING).
+  - Update the instruction on Readme.

 - 2022/8/5: Code for visualizing the loss landscape and the segmentation output has been uploaded.
 Detailed instructions will be included in this readme file next week.